 Students fulfill the Research (R) credit designated by their major.
 If no R course is designated by the major, students fulfill this requirement through any course carrying the Research (R) credit.
 Students fulfill the Major (M) credit designated by their major.

-The Associate of Arts (A.A.) or Associate of Science (A.S.) or Associate of Applied Science in Nursing (A.A.S. in Nursing) or Associate Degree in Nursing (A.D.N.) or Associate of Applied Science in Human Services (A.A.S. in Human Services) degree is accepted in fulfillment of all general education requirements listed above, except for the Research (R) and Major (M) requirements.
+The Associate of Arts (A.A.) or Associate of Science (A.S.) or Associate of Arts and Sciences (A.A.S) or Associate of Applied Science in Nursing (A.A.S. in Nursing) or Associate Degree in Nursing (A.D.N.) or Associate of Applied Science in Human Services (A.A.S. in Human Services) degree is accepted in fulfillment of all general education requirements listed above, except for the Research (R) and Major (M) requirements.
 Students are required to provide official transcripts indicating the degree conferral of one of the five approved associates degrees in order to be exempt from the Mary Baldwin University General Education Requirements (except for the Research (R) or Major (M) requirements).

 Mary Baldwin University enables graduates to be confident, compassionate changemakers through the power of communication, investigation, and rational thought.
 Graduates use words and numbers fluently and accurately to communicate.
 They are able to access information and evaluate the credibility of sources.
 They construct solutions to challenges through the application of rational methods of analysis and give judicious consideration to the ethical dimensions of their actions.